ethanmoffat/etheos/README.md

 ## Sample Servers

-Sample servers are hosted in different environments.
-These servers use SQL Server as a database backend.
-Servers use default assets from EO v28.

-1. `moffat.io:8078`
-   - ⚠️ This server is not guaranteed to be running the latest version

-2. `etheos.moffat.io:8078`
-   - This server is deployed on completion of successful CI builds
+A sample server using the SQL Server DB backend and default assets from EO v28 is available at `moffat.io:8078`.
+This server is redeployed via on successful CI runs.